How To Install Solar Panel On RV Roof & Connect To Battery

 • Saw (for cutting the handles of the battery boxes so the charge controller box would fit.)

-We bought everything we used in separate parts, but Renogy also makes a solar charger kit (click to view on Amazon).
+We pieced together our system from individual components, but Renogy also makes a solar charger kit (click to view on Amazon).

 This kit does not come with a fuse.
 If you want to use one you will need to purchase one separately.

-If you want to be able to angle your solar panels to follow the sun you can get this Renogy roof mounting kit (click to view on Amazon).
+If you want to be able to angle your solar panels to follow the sun you can get a Renogy roof mounting kit (click to view on Amazon).

 butyl sealant tape on the bracket of an rv roof mount solar panel bracket.